Creamy Copycat Cracker Barrel Hashbrown Casserole That Disappears Before You Sit Down

 Ingredients

-This recipe focuses on a few particular textures: potatoes that remain tender and are not watery, a sauce that is creamy but not runny, and cheese that melts into the mixture instead of staying clumpy.
-The details do matter, but not in a fussy way.
+The recipe highlights multiple particular textures including potatoes that are tender but not watery, a sauce that is creamy but not runny, and cheese that melts into the mixture and is not clumpy.
+It is not pedantic, but the details are important.

 • Frozen shredded hashbrowns: Use the standard bagged, shredded style.
 Thaw completely and squeeze out excess moisture so the casserole bakes creamy, not soupy.